awsdocs/aws-doc-sdk-examples/javav2/example_code/route53/Readme.md

 ## Run the Amazon Route 53 Java files

+### Prerequisites

+To run these examples, set up your development environment.
+For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

 **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 We recommend creating separate test-only resources when experimenting with these examples.

-To run these examples, set up your development environment.
-For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

  ## Test the Amazon Route 53 Java files

+ ⚠️ Running the tests might result in charges to your AWS account.

 You can test the Java code example for Amazon Route 53 by running a test file named **Route53Test**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).